Budgeting for the Holidays-Fun Strategies

 If you don’t want to do just 4 gifts.
 You can do variations and/or additions to this rule which can be: a gift to MAKE, a gift to EAT, and ONE more thing.
 Of course, any variation of this is great!
 The 4 Gift Rule can really help your budget and also help your child focus on what’s important and what they really want.

 My family has our own gift giving tradition.
 Since there were three Wise Men that visited baby Jesus, that meant that there were three gifts.
 Our boys each received three gifts for Christmas while they were growing up from both us and Santa.

 Now, obviously, the gifts are just from us, no more Santa.
 This is/was great because it really limits the amount of shopping that we have to do.
-We also love to do lots of inexpensive and fun items for each stocking (see our post about best stocking stuffers for your teens) which I look for all year long.
+We also love to do lots of inexpensive and fun items for each stocking (see my post about best stocking stuffers for your teens) which I look for all year long.

 Give to Charities